Chapter 5 The Central Limit Theorem

 This last part is the most remarkable.
 It means that even if the population is not normally distributed, the sampling distribution of the mean will be roughly normal if your sample size is large enough.

-In the bottom graph in blue you can see a histogram of the means from these samples.
+In the bottom graph will be a histogram of the means from these samples, which by default will be of size \(n = 9\).
 Drawn on top of the histogram is the expected normal distribution of means according to the Central Limit Theorem:

 Next we’ll work through some examples to show how we can use the Central Limit Theorem to make inferences about the population that a sample is drawn from.